 Past as Playbook

 The choice is to be a herd animal, marketed to and force-fed by bloviators, or look back on 5,000 years of history to predict where things will go, based on where they have been.
-There is nothing much new in human behavior, except around the edges.
+There is not much new in human behavior except around the edges.

-Evolution advances like a jar of honey; we are the same old monkeys with the same aspirations and foibles as the many generations that came before us.
+Evolution advances like a jar of honey; we are the same old monkeys with the same aspirations and foibles as the generations before us.
 The advantage we have is we can look back and learn from them.

 A gold standard is the historical rule, not the exception.
 And it always returns when humans get cute and try to use paper for money.
 The bad news: monetary chaos is the forcing function.
 Crashing stock, bond, and housing markets followed by the reverse, prices soaring ($20, then $50 loaves of bread).
 Inflation, deflation, then more inflation.